oleggrishechkin/react-tagged-state/README.md

 ### Effects

-Create an effect by calling `createEffect` with callback.
+Create an effect by calling `createEffect` with callback:

 ```typescript jsx
 import {